 How to apply: Fill out the application, which will be mailed out to everyone who is eligible, and mail it to your local government office along with a copy of your official ID and bank account information (bank passbook).
-Those with a My Number Card may apply online through a government website, whose URL will be enclosed within the paper application mailed to all residents.
-Check here for an English translation of the tentative application form.
+Those with a My Number Card may apply online through this government website.
+Check here for an English translation of the application form.

 Victims of domestic violence who live apart from the head of household and are not able to register their new address before April 27 can submit an application to ensure payment.

 Applications are available at municipal offices, women’s counseling centers and on the Ministry of Internal Affairs and Communications website.
 April 30 is the deadline, but applications beyond that date will also be accepted.
 Official documents, such as a protection order or documentation from a counseling or support center, must also be submitted along with the application.

 When will I receive the ¥100,000 handout?
 The date you’ll receive the money depends on factors such as when your local ward office (区役所 or 市役所) sends out the application to you and how it long it takes them to process it.
 Some residents, particularly those living in rural areas, have already begun to receive the handout, although it’s likely to take longer for larger cities.